JinoArch/tech-repo/content/Blogs/devops.md

 ## WHAT DEVOPS ENGINEERS DO?

 In India most companies from medium scale to large scale maintains the automation codes developed by someone else, mostly on-site teams.
-I didn't included startups here because there you might need to configure and maintain at the same time.
+I didn't include startups here because there you might need to configure and maintain at the same time.
 And I loves that.
 I love configuring systems and thats what my passion is.

 So as a daily task we need to observe the work flows from PR generation --> build --> deployment.
 And troubleshooting the errors which occurs in these steps.